sveltejs/rfcs/text/0000-targeted-slots.md

 Allows to hide complex logic in `Child`, hidden under a simple element visible in `Parent`.

-Declarative Actions is the idea that for `use:action` you can use a Component, with `<target bind:this={target}>` in the component, to be able to use the advantages of SvelteJS syntax, and at the same time use the advantages of actions.
+Declarative Actions is the idea that for `use:Component` you can use a `Component`, with `<target bind:this={target}>` in the `Component`, to be able to use the advantages of SvelteJS syntax, and at the same time use the advantages of actions.

 My proposal also does this, but in a different (more universal and without using the action attribute) way.